NopeNix/Whale-Mate/README.md

 1. **Updater Service**: Runs the update check script on your CRON schedule
 2. **Web Dashboard Service**: Serves the web UI and API on port 8080
-3. **Auto-Backup Service**: Continuously monitors for stack changes and creates automatic backups
+3. **Auto-Backup Service**: Continuously monitors for stack changes and creates automatic backups (every 20 seconds)

 This ensures that:
 - Updates happen on schedule without manual intervention